TGRCdev/gdsqlite-native/methods.md

 ### bool open(path: String)
 Opens the database file at the given path.
 Returns `true` if the database was successfully opened, `false` otherwise.
-If the path starts with "res://", it will use `open_buffered` implicitly.
+If the path starts with "res://" and the script is ran outside of the editor, it will use `open_buffered` implicitly.

 ### bool open_buffered(path: String, buffers: PoolByteArray, size: int)
 Opens a temporary database with the data in `buffer`.
 Used for opening databases stored in res:// or compressed databases.
 Returns `true` if the database was opened successfully.